Meant To Be: The Triumph of Life Over Rape And Abortion

 Could I, somehow, express my deep gratitude to my birthmom in a song?
 What would I say?
 How could I say it?
 My heart pounded with the thought of the possibility that maybe, one day, she might hear it.

 Do you have a creative space?
 Mine was my car (before I got married to my amazing wife, Bethany, and added four awesome kiddos to the Bomberger mix…now, it’s definitely a different kind of space).
 I used to write a lot of my songs while driving.
 I loved the quiet time to think, especially late at night.
 I’d capture whatever ideas would come to mind on a recorder or my phone, singing the lyrics and figuring out the melodies.
-One return trip from DC put all of those emotions for my birthmom into a song that would become my anthem.
+On one return trip from DC I put all of those emotions for my birthmom into a song that would become my anthem.
 There were a lot of tears on that drive.
 By the end of that three-and-a-half-hour songwriting session, “Meant to Be” was born.
 I remember meeting with a friend of mine, Rob Sweitzer, to play piano to my melody and lyrics.
 A few hours later, “Meant to Be” was recorded and given a purpose that went beyond my expectations.

 Every day you faced the questions